 - Use free assets: Saves time and money, especially in the beginning

 - Be active in social networks to build a vibrant community.
 Trailers and teasers are an excellent way to keep people up-to-date.

 - Be comfortable with your game engine and be not afraid to change it.

 - App icon is not ideal in my opinion

 - Bad ranking in the app stores

 - High-score challenge seems not to be attractive enough

 - Too few advertising campaigns for the game

-I really had a lot of fun developing the game and I learned a ton of stuff.
-Unfortunately, the game was not a financial success but at least I released my first video game 😜
+I had a lot of fun developing the game and learned a lot.
+Unfortunately, the game was not a financial success, but at least I released my first video game 😜